gravitational/teleport/rfd/xxxx-headless-authentication.md

 This endpoint is used by Teleport clients to retrieve headless login request details before prompting the user for approval/denial.

-The endpoint is only authorized for the user who requested Headless authentication (and for server roles).
+The endpoint is only authorized for certificates from the user who requested Headless authentication (and for server roles).

 ```proto
 service AuthService {